 You can see the Rec.
 2020 gamut measurements at different stimuli below:

-The Gigabyte AORUS FI27Q-X has no signs of temporary image retention, even after displaying a high-contrast static image.
+The Gigabyte FI27Q-X has no signs of temporary image retention, even after displaying a high-contrast static image.
 Keep in mind this can vary between units.

-The Gigabyte AORUS FI27Q-X uses an 8-bit panel + FRC to simulate 10-bit color depth.
+The Gigabyte FI27Q-X uses an 8-bit panel + FRC to simulate 10-bit color depth.
 It has remarkable gradient handling, and there's no visible sign of banding in most shades.

 There's no visible sign of color bleed on the Gigabyte AORUS FI27Q-X.